-- If you suspect that your child may be missing school or is unhappy at school, you should contact the school or the LA Education Welfare Service as soon as possible so that you can work with them to resolve any difficulties. - Make sure your child understands that you do not approve of them missing school, but a be on the alert for any particular reasons for non-attendance, such as bullying or problems with school work and discuss these with the school. - If your child is ill or absent for any other reason, contact the school on the first day of absence. - Follow the school's procedures for notifying absence, and always let the school know of any days that your child is unable to attend. - Make sure your child arrives at school on time for both the morning and afternoon sessions. - Take an interest in your child's education.
+- If you suspect that your child may be missing school or is unhappy at school, you should contact the school or the LA Education Welfare Service as soon as possible so that you can work with them to resolve any difficulties. - Make sure your child understands that you do not approve of them missing school, but for non-attendance, such as bullying or problems with school work and discuss these with the school. - If your child is ill or absent for any other reason, contact the school on the first day of absence. - Follow the school's procedures for notifying absence, and always let the school know of any days that your child is unable to attend. - Make sure your child arrives at school on time for both the morning and afternoon sessions. - Take an interest in your child's education.
 Ask them about their day and praise and encourage their achievements at school. - Co-operate with any support, such as a parenting contract offered by the school or LA.